 It depends on how many people sign up for the glass roof.
 It might be a few months they'll have to wait, or several months.
 The sooner they sign up the less time they'll have to wait.
 We will grow this exponentially.
 It might be doubling every month - something like that.
 We want to go to the point next year where there's a very short wait time.

 Tesla Solar Roof pricing

-Be aware that the infinite warranty covers the glass, but not the solar cells, which come with a 30 year power warranty - which is still very good.
+The Solar Roof comes with an infinite warranty on the glass, but not the solar cells, which come with a 25 year warranty.

 Still, if appearance is paramount and the warranty is attractive, you might decide the wait is worth it.

 If you go to the Tesla website, you can plug in your street address and get a rough custom price estimate.
 The online estimator uses satellite images to automatically estimate your roof area, and your monthly electricity cost to estimate how many panels you’ll need.